oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

  - Java Properties (.properties)
  - HOCON (.conf)

-There is also a feature introduced in Helidon 2.0 that allows you to use program code to manipulate the configuration directly, including creating your own configuration tools (for example you could create a configuration module that read the properties from a database table to allow more centralized configuration management.)
+There is also a feature introduced in Helidon 2.0 that allows you to use program code to manipulate the configuration directly, including creating your own configuration tools (for example you could create a configuration module that read the properties from a database table to allow more centralized configuration management).

 ---